IstaqueF/PowerBI_DataAnalysis_Ecommerce/README.md

 • used different types of customizes visualizations( bar chart, donut chart, clustered bar chart, Treemap chart, slicers etc)

 # Insights after analysis
 From the analysis we have found out the 2 states with highest sales and also the months that tend to be busier compared to other months in summer.
 The trend picks up from October that sees a surge in November which surprisingly drops sharply in Deecember.
-Since the clothing category This drop might be explained by the preparation for winter  The year starts well whith a high spike in January but the trend fades in next 3 months with a gradual decline.
+The year starts well whith a high spike in January but the trend fades in next 3 months with a gradual decline.
+Electronics and Clothing are the 2 categories with highest number of sales and that can explained as the winter approaches people will try to buy electronic appliances and clothes to keep themselves warm.
+The decline during summer time can be dealt with by increasing the inventory of items which are more popular in middle of the year to have a consistent level of sales throughout the year.

 # Visualization